 |ZU562||Red||Upholstery tool & hard bristle brush, crevice tool & soft bristle brush, mini motor head|

 Note that you can purchase any extra tools on Shark's website.
-If someone comes across a Navigator Lift-Away that's different from ours, let us know in the discussions and we'll update our review.
+If someone comes across a variant not listed here, let us know in the discussions and we'll update our review.

 The Dyson Ball Animal 2 is better for most uses than the Shark Navigator Lift-Away.
-Both vacuums perform similarly on bare floors but the Dyson has much better performance on carpet.
+Both vacuums perform similarly on bare floors but the Dyson has a better performance on carpet.
 It's also easier to maneuver, it comes with more tools and brushes, and it has a much better range.
-On the other hand, since the Shark can be used in a handheld configuration, it's better-suited to clean stairs and cars.
+However, since the Shark can be used in a handheld configuration, it's better suited for cleaning stairs and cars.

 The Shark Navigator Lift-Away is better overall than the Shark Rotator Powered Lift-Away Upright.
 The Navigator has much better performance on bare floors, it's more maneuverable, and it's lighter to hold.
-The Rotator has a bit better performance on low-pile carpet, it has a slightly bigger dirt compartment, and a longer cord and hose length.
+That said, the Rotator has a somewhat better performance on low-pile carpet, it has a slightly bigger dirt compartment, and it has a longer range.

 The Shark Navigator Lift-Away is significantly better than the BISSELL CleanView Swivel Pet.
-The Shark performs much better on all surface types, is easier to maneuver, the dirt compartment is bigger, and there are less recurring costs.
+The Shark performs much better on all surface types and it's easier to maneuver.
+Also, the dirt compartment is bigger, and there are fewer recurring costs.
 However, the BISSELL comes with a turbo brush.